NUWCDIVNPT/stig-manager/docs/reference/index.rst

             * :term:`Assets <Asset>`
             * :term:`STIGs <STIG>` attached to those Assets
-            * :term:`User Grants <User>` providing access to some or all of the Assets/STIGs in that Collection
+            * :term:`Grants <Grant>` providing access to some or all of the Assets/STIGs in that Collection for a User or Group
             * :term:`Reviews <Review>`
+            * Settings that control the behavior of the Collection, such as whether to require a Detail or Comment for each Review, Review History records, etc.
+            * :term:`Labels <Label>` that can be applied to Assets in the Collection.

         **Collections can be structured as an RMF Package, but do not need to be.** It is recommended that large packages be broken up into more easily-manageable Collections, to which Users can be granted higher access and, therefore, greater autonomy.